Listening Biases Restrict Communication, by Sharon-Drew Morgen

 CASE STUDIES OF PROSPECTS LOST

-When we enter conversations with a preset agenda, we’re unconsciously telling our brain to ignore whatever doesn’t fit.
-So when sellers listen only for ‘need’ they miss important clues that might exclude or enlist our Communication Partner as a prospect.
+When we enter conversations with a preset agenda we’re unconsciously telling our brain to ignore whatever doesn’t fit.
+So when sellers listen only for ‘need’ or when coaches or managers listen for what they can fix, they miss important clues.
 A coaching client of mine had this conversation:

 Seller: Hi.
 I’m Paul, from XXX.
 This is a sales call.
 I’m selling insurance.
 Is this a good time to speak?